 Wait, yes there is… running out of space on the SD card!

 Now, the reality check…

 With a move to the HERO5 from any generation before it, you’ve basically got to upgrade every other ancillary attachment.
-That means extra batteries ($), a bigger SD Card ($$), and probably one of these ($$$).
+That means extra batteries ($), and a bigger SD Card ($$),.
 So, you’ll be in for an extra hundred dollars or so.

 The first “extra” is a given.
 You’ll need an extra battery.
 Maybe two.
 Maybe three – especially if you’re going to shoot in 4k.
 GoPro claims that the “battery can sustain 60-90 minutes of continuous 4K video recording” which unfortunately isn’t enough space for a 2-3 hour trip on the water.
 But regardless, you might as well start by buying the double-battery charger that also comes with a battery, because it just makes charging-life easier, and it’s slightly more economical than buying the charger and battery separately.
 For those shooting 1080p, the battery life is much better than the HERO2 was, lasting much longer.

 As far as literally changing the camera’s batteries, it’s kind of annoying that you have to remove the entire case to change it (or to change SD cards, too).
 It can be clumsy mid-stream or mid-adventure.
 Also, they’re just physically weird.
 There’s a little tab you use to pull the battery from the camera and it just doesn’t jive with the camera-worth.
 It’s the flimsiest piece of plastic (tape-like, really) and it just feels like an afterthought and a cheap solution to a basic interaction with the camera.